 From an early age I have had a passion for movies and had the pleasure of working in an art house cinema, while undertaking my PhD, which hosted Edinburgh International Film Festival Movies.
-Though I had crushes on actresses I also looked to female actresses for inspiration - gals with gusto who were adventurous, daring, entrepreneurial and... who didn't just stand their while her beau was fighting the baddie - she grabbed the knife / gun when it dropped and stabbed / shot / with a frying pan knocked out the baddie.
-To be honest, I shied away from the stereotyped butches.
+Though I had crushes on actresses I also looked to female actresses for inspiration - gals with gusto who were adventurous, daring, entrepreneurial and... who didn't just stand there while her beau was fighting the baddie - she grabbed the knife / gun when it dropped and stabbed / shot / with a frying pan knocked out the baddie.

 The Sewing Circle

-On reading Axel Madsen's The Sewing Circle I wanted to run around with joy on discovering some of Hollywood's greatest and elegant female icons were lesbian or bi.
+On reading Axel Madsen's The Sewing Circle I wanted to run around with joy on discovering some of Hollywood's greatest and elegant female icons were bi or lesbian actresses.
 Eat your heart The L-word chart, a post by Riese summarises their "links" in two remarkable infographics: The Hollywood Chart and The Woman of The Hollywood Chart.

 The Celluloid Closet